brittonlaroche/realm-tensorflow/README.md

-# Machine Learning with MongDB Atlas, Realm & TensorFlow
+# Machine Learning with MongoDB Atlas, Realm & TensorFlow

 The following __"Hands-on Lab"__ will allow you to create your first machine learning program with nothing more than a text editor and a browser.
 Depending on your familiarity with MongoDB and basic coding, the lab can be anywhere from 60 to 90 minutes in total.
 I chose MongoDB and Tensorflow for the ease of setup, flexibility, and a full set of features.
 Buckle up, it’s a fun ride!
 |Video|